Support Us Button Widget

 Photo by @papertams

 A drive down the palm tree-lined Cleveland Heights Boulevard might feel like you were transported onto a glamorous film set, but you’re actually in one of Lakeland’s oldest areas.
-With plenty of outdoor fun, a friendly community, and new businesses galore, there’s something for everyone to explore in this neighborhood.
+Use our tips to explore it like a local and discover why so many people — maybe even you — love to call this neighborhood home.

 Need to know